+Services that are covered for you

+What you must pay when you get these services

+Covered services include:

+- Drugs for symptom control and pain relief.

+- Short-term respite care.

+- Home care.

-Services that are covered for you What you must pay when you get these services hospice doctor can be a network provider or an out-of-network provider.
-Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
+When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums

 For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
 You will be billed Original Medicare cost sharing.

-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization). • If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for innetwork services If you obtain the covered services from an out-of- network provider, you pay the cost sharing under Fee- for-Service Medicare (Original Medicare) For services that are covered by Southwestern Health Select (HMO) but are not covered by Medicare Part A or B: Southwestern Health Select (HMO) will continue to cover plan-covered services that are not covered under
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).

+• If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost sharing amount for in-network services

+You pay nothing for hospice care from a Medicarecertified hospice program.
+You may have to pay part of the cost for drugs and respite care.